maxgoedjen/secretive/FAQ.md

 # FAQ

+### How do I import my current SSH keys, or export my Secretive Keys?

+The secure enclave doesn't allow import or export of private keys.
+For any new computer, you should just create a new set of keys.
+If you're using a smart card, you _might_ be able to export your private key from the vendor's software.

 ### Secretive doesn't work with my git client

 Secretive relies on the `SSH_AUTH_SOCK` environment variable being respected.
 The `git` and `ssh` command line tools natively respect this, but third party apps may require some configuration to work.
 A non-exhaustive list of clients is provided here: